jorisotb/static-website/README.md

 @bloglist
 @latest
 ```
 `@bloglist` is replaced with a list of links to all blogposts, ordered new to old.
-By default, posts are ordered by the date on which they were edited, but you can add `--list-order posted` to the execution to order them by the dates on which they were posted.
+By default, posts are ordered by the date on which they were posted, but you can add `-l edited` to the execution to order them by the dates on which they were posted.
 `@latest` is replaced with a link to the latest blogpost.

 Todo: